Dreaming of hair: the strength and freedom we wear

 “Hair comes to those who are thinking about how they are seen — and who need to decide how to see themselves.”

 This speaks to the fear of losing life force, attractiveness, youth.
 Or of losing what makes you “you” in the eyes of others and in your own eyes.
 The fear of disappearing.
+In the mouth instead of on the head, the same anxious loss of what marked you as strong shows up in the dream where teeth fall out into your hand — the dread simply moving down the body.

 The important thing: hair grows back.
 This is one of the few dream symbols of “loss” where return is biologically built in.
 This signals temporary loss — not permanent.